Temporal Scaling Law for Large Language Models: Temporal Scaling Law

-After acquiring the complete estimations of $\Tilde{a}_0^{N}$, $\Tilde{a}_1^{N}$, and $\Tilde{a}_2^{N}$, we could calculate the test loss prediction $\Tilde{\mathcal{L}}_N$ for each training step with \cref{eq:aggregate}.
+After acquiring the complete estimations of $\Tilde{a}_0^{N}$, $\Tilde{a}_1^{N}$, and $\Tilde{a}_2^{N}$, we could calculate the test loss prediction $\Tilde{\mathcal{L}}^N$ for each training step with \cref{eq:aggregate}.

-\textbf{Experiments.} The prediction for test losses in upcoming training periods is a time series modeling problem where no ground-truth data is provided.
-Following the standard practice of time series modeling \citep{DBLP:conf/nips/WuXWL21,DBLP:conf/nips/LiuWWL22}, we choose the MSE metric to evaluate the predictions:
+\textbf{Experiments.} Predicting test losses in upcoming training periods is a time series modeling problem.
+Following standard practice \cite{DBLP:conf/nips/WuXWL21,DBLP:conf/nips/LiuWWL22}, we choose MSE for evaluation:

 Apart from the power-law, we also choose the reciprocal ($\mathcal{L}=\frac{a_0}{1+a_1 N}+a_2$) and the logarithmic ($\mathcal{L}=\log(a_1+a_2 N)+a_3$) relations as baselines that model the test loss as a whole.
 We predict the subsequent test loss after deriving parameters of the temporal scaling law from, respectively, 10\%, 20\%, 30\%, and 40\% of the training process.
-As shown in~\cref{{fig:fit_exp_result}}, on different model scales and data budgets, while the baselines hardly generate reliable results, our method yields accurate results with $\text{MSE}<10^{-3}$ in most cases.
+Note that here we apply the larger models with 468M, 1.2B, and 6.7B parameters for validation.
+As shown in~\cref{{fig:fit_exp_result}}, on different model scales and proportions of training, while the baselines hardly generate reliable results, our method always yields accurate results with $\text{MSE}<10^{-2}$.
 Our method yields far better $R^2$ as well.
 For example, when using 10\% data for 1.2B model on ID-Val, our method yields $R^2=0.87$, while the power-law, reciprocal, and logarithmic baselines yield $R^2=-1.26,-3.47,-1.02$, correspondingly.
-The prediction results provide strong evidence for the reliability of our temporal scaling law.
+Those prediction results provide strong evidence for the reliability of our temporal scaling law.
+The conclusion holds on the OOD-Val.
+See \cref{sec:pred_ood} for detailed results.